 William L. Caron

-Bill L. Caron is President and Chief Executive Officer of MaineHealth.
+Bill L. Caron is President of MaineHealth.
 Prior to his current position, Bill was Executive Vice President and Treasurer at MaineHealth, as well as Vice President and Treasurer at Maine Medical Center.
 He previously was a Partner with Ernst & Young and headed the East Region health care consulting practice in Philadelphia.
 Bill is a long-time member of the Portland Community Chamber of Commerce and the Regional Chamber, and has held several officer positions with the Portland Community Chamber, including President.
 He was active with the Greater Portland United Way, serving on its Board from 2004 - 2010 and as Annual Campaign Chair in 2005.
 The organization honored him with its Legacy Award in 2009.

 Christopher Claudio is co-founder and CEO of Winxnet, a national leader in IT consulting, outsourcing and software development with a particular expertise in Health Informatics.
 Chris started Winxnet in 1999 and has helped guide the company to provide strategic IT direction for hundreds of organizations including medical practices and hospitals throughout the country.
 Prior to Winxnet, Chris held roles as Senior Technical Architect and Systems Engineer for Computer Sciences Corporation (CSC), servicing General Dynamics’ global technology infrastructure.
 Chris has since launched several technology ventures and now focuses on IT governance and compliance, strategic planning, and organizational excellence in the delivery and management of IT.